-For the majority of Woodson’s books, including her many picture books and her National Book Award winner Brown Girl Dreaming, she creates a “mirror” in which young African American children can see themselves, but with a “window” that allows other children to see them as well.
-By creating this double vantage point through her impressionistic verse, she poignantly captures the pleasure and pain of childhood, presenting issues of race and difference within the broader context of those universal lump-in-the-throat and confusing moments of growing up.
-With a freshness and integrity, she tells her stories and relates evocative memories – inviting a dialogue for all readers to engage with her heroes and heroines as equals and friends.
+In the majority of Woodson’s books, including her many picture books and her National Book Award winner Brown Girl Dreaming, she creates a “mirror” in which young African American children can see themselves, but with a “window” that allows other children to see them as well.
+By creating this double vantage point through her impressionistic verse, she poignantly captures the pleasure and pain of childhood, presenting issues of race and difference within the broader context of that universal lump-in-the-throat and confusing moments of growing up.
+With freshness and integrity, she tells her stories and relates evocative memories – inviting a dialogue for all readers to engage with her heroes and heroines as equals and friends.

 This is the dialogue of Books@Work.
 Through the lens of a story, good literature opens windows into new countries, new time periods and new experiences.
 But the access point is nearly always a mirror – even a small one.
 And while Woodson carefully crafts her mirrors, a writer can only do so much: most readers will find the aspect of the story that will resonate personally to them, and it may not be predictable.